Automatic Data Processing (ADP)

 Peter Hadley, Chief Financial Officer

-Peter Hadley was appointed Chief Financial Officer of ADP, effective July 1, 2025.
-He joined ADP in 2002 and has held increasingly senior executive leadership positions within the company.
-Most recently, he served as Corporate Vice President and Treasurer of ADP from October 2022 to June 2025, overseeing capital structure, client funds investment portfolio, funding of global operations, capital markets activities, investor relations, and corporate insurance programs.
-From November 2017 to September 2022, Hadley was President of Asia Pacific, responsible for ADP's business operations, strategy, and business development in the region.
-Prior to this, he served as CFO for ADP's Global Enterprise Solutions and Employer Services International.
-Before joining ADP, Mr. Hadley held various roles at KPMG in the United Kingdom and Arthur Andersen in Australia.
+Peter Hadley will assume the role of Chief Financial Officer of ADP, effective July 1, 2025.
+He joined ADP in 2002 and has held increasingly senior executive leadership positions.
+Since 2022, he has served as Corporate Vice President and Treasurer of ADP, overseeing capital structure, client funds investment portfolio, and global operations funding.
+In 2017, he was appointed President – Asia Pacific.
+Prior to that, he served as CFO for ADP's Global Enterprise Solutions and Employer Services International.
+Before joining ADP, he worked at KPMG in the United Kingdom and Arthur Andersen in Australia.

 Sreeni Kutam, President, Global Product & Innovation